nirajphutane/Flutter-Widget/README.md

 🟢 The Widget Tree is the topmost layer in Flutter’s architecture.

 🟢 A Widget is an immutable and disposable configuration object.
 It describes what the UI should look like.
 However, these are just lightweight descriptions and do not carry any state or identity — they are just temporary blueprints.

-They don’t contain any layout or painting logic.
+🟢 They don’t contain any layout or painting logic.

 ### ❓ What Happens When setState() or Any State Change Occurs?

 - Widgets are recreated every time a state changes (e.g., setState, InheritedWidget notifies, BLoC, Provider, or a parent widget rebuilds).

 - This process is called a rebuild.
-Rebuild refers specifically to the reconstruction of the widget tree.
+Rebuild is a term used for widget tree reconstruction only.

 - A rebuild means the build() method is executed again, and new widget instances are created.